Birational morphisms and Poisson moduli spaces: Poisson moduli spaces

 Now, let $\Vect_X$ denote the subspace of $\Spl_X$ classifying simple locally free sheaves; a sheaf being locally free is an open condition, so $\Vect_X$ is open in $\Spl_X$.

 \begin{lem} The algebraic space $\Vect_X$ is smooth. \end{lem}

-\begin{proof} Equivalently, we must prove that the moduli problem is formally smooth; i.e., any infinitesimal deformation of a vector bundle can be extended.
+\begin{proof} It suffices to prove that the moduli problem is formally smooth; i.e., any infinitesimal deformation of a vector bundle can be extended.
 But the obstructions to deformations of $V$ are classified by

 Since by assumption $\Hom(V,V)$ is generated by the identity, the injective map

 must be 0. \end{proof}

 In particular, since $\Vect_X$ is smooth, its tangent sheaf is well-behaved, and duality gives